 Next choose a few colors of food coloring and place a few drops around on the shaving cream.
 You want some space between the drops and you want it to span the entire pan.

 Next take the stir stick and place in in the shaving cream and move it through the drops of food coloring to make a design, any design will do.
+Next lay your paper down flat into the shaving cream and rub the back so that the front comes into complete contact with the shaving cream.
+Then pull it straight up and lay it on the table cloth.

 Grab the squeegee and use it to carefully wipe away the foam.